OUR COMMITMENT TO YOU

 In addition to the information you may provide us directly, we receive information about you from others, including:

-Information generated when you use our services
+Information generated or automatically collected when you use our services

 When you use our services, this generates technical data about which features you’ve used, how you’ve used them and the devices you use to access our services.
 See below for more details.